How to grow Garrya elliptica common name Silk Tassel Bush

 Varieties of Garrya to grow

-The most commonly sold and seen in the UK is G.'James Roof' with dark green leaves and a profusion of catkins up to 35cms long ( if growing conditions are ideal,) making it an attractive for winter interest.
-There is a variety G. x issaquahensis 'Pat Ballard' which has slightly mauve tinged catkins and G. x issaquahensis 'Glasnevin Wine' with reddish catkins, although these are less commonly grown.
+The most commonly sold and seen in the UK is G.'James Roof' with dark green leaves and a profusion of catkins up to 35cms long ( if growing conditions are ideal,) making it an attractiveshrub for winter interest.
+G James Roof has the RHS award of garden merit.

 How to prune Garrya

-The late winter tassels are formed over the previous months, which makes it important to prune after the tassels have finished.
-Pruning earlier will risk cutting away the wood on which the tassels are forming and miss a years flower.
+The late winter tassels are formed over the previous months, which makes it important to prune only after the tassels have finished.
+Pruning earlier will risk cutting away the wood on which the tassels are forming and miss a year's flower.
 Garrya can be tidied up to remove any dead branches and to create symmetry.

-As the images below show, Garrya is an eye-catching shrub and which looks great in the winter.
+As the images show, Garrya is an eye-catching shrub and which looks great in the winter.
 It combines well with other winter shrubs such as Cotoneaster horizontalis and with Cornus both with red stems (above right ) C, alba 'Sibirica'and yellow stems (below right), C. sericea Flaviramea.

 The Tassels are interesting, viewed in close up as the images below illustrate.